YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Even when running with a console, we recommend that you boot and minimize the virtual machine, and connect to your virtual machines with terminal sessions from a terminal emulator.
 On Windows, you can use a terminal emulator such as `putty <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`_.
 Linux distributions and OS X include terminal emulation.

-For the Unicode exercises, you will either need a terminal emulator that can be switched between UTF-8 and single-byte characters, or you will need two emulators.
-If you intend to use languages that write right to left, you will need a terminal emulator with bidirectional capabilities.

 -----------
 Quick Start
 -----------